nyu-mll/jiant/README.md

 `--remote_log` (or `-r`): use this to enable remote logging via Google Stackdriver.
 You can set up credentials and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable; see [Stackdriver Logging Client Libraries](https://cloud.google.com/logging/docs/reference/libraries#client-libraries-usage-python).

-## Model
+## Models (and how to add a Model)

 The core model is a shared BiLSTM with task-specific components.
 When a language modeling objective is included in the set of training tasks, we use a bidirectional language model for all tasks, which is constructed to avoid cheating on the language modeling tasks.
+We also provide bag of words and RNN sentence encoder.

+The base model class is a MultiTaskModel.
+To add another model, first add the class of the model to modules/modules.py, and then add the model construction in ``make_sent_encoder()`` (called in build_model()) in src/models.py.

 We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.
 Another alternative is to use the OpenAI transformer model, by setting `openai_transformer` and `openai_transformer_finetune` in your code.